-Controversial 3-parent baby technique produces a boy
+It's a (controversial 3-parent baby technique) boy!

 What are mitochondria?

+To understand how this procedure works, and why it's useful in some situations, requires a mini-tutorial on mitochondria.

 Almost all the cells in our bodies have mitochondria.
-These "organelles" -- a mini-version of an organ within a cell -- perform as tiny batteries do, producing some much needed energy.
+These "organelles" -- a mini-version of an organ within a cell -- perform as tiny batteries do, producing much needed energy.
 What is unusual about mitochondria, though, is they carry 37 genes of their own and these are passed, intact, from mother to child through the egg.

 A sperm also carries its own battery pack, but once it fuses with an egg to form an embryo, the masculine mitochondrion withers and dies.